mlabs-haskell/doc-drive-cardano-components/docs/examples/payToScript.md

 To use this cardano-api data in the cardano-cli, it is serialised to json and written to a file. `scriptDataToJson` works either with `ScriptDataJsonDetailedSchema` (used to write Json into a file) or with `ScriptDataJsonNoSchema` (if inlined in the command directly).

-The following code shows how to convert and serialise the unit value.
+The following code shows how to convert and serialise the unit value (which is an instance of PlutusTx.ToData) and write it to `unit.json`.

 ```haskell
 writeUnit :: IO ()